jswhit/pygrib/README.md

 * Clone the github repository, or download a source release from https://pypi.python.org/pypi/pygrib.

 * install dependencies (eccodes library, numpy, pyproj).
+On linux, this can be done via `pip install numpy pyproj; sudo apt-get install libeccodes-dev`.

 * Copy setup.cfg.template to setup.cfg, open in text editor, follow instructions in comments for editing.

 * Run 'python setup.py build'